-Going to Disney World is every kid’s – big and small – dream vacation, but while the under 3 crowd gets in free, it can be difficult to manage a trip to Walt Disney World with toddlers and babies.
-Here is a comprehensive and realistic guide to a relaxed and stress-free trip to Walt Disney World with little kids.
+Going to Disney World is every kid’s dream vacation young or old, but while the under 3 crowd gets in free, it can be difficult to manage a trip to Walt Disney World with toddlers and babies.
+Here is a comprehensive and realistic guide full of tips for Disney World with toddlers and babies.

 That being said, if you can swing it, highly recommend it.
-Kids under the age of 3 get free admission to the parks which definitely swayed our decision to go before the boys were old enough to “get” Disney and be really excited for it since we could dip our toes into it and get a feel for how Disney is when you have kids of your own without going ” all in”.
+Kids under the age of 3 get free admission to the parks which definitely swayed our decision to go before the boys were old enough to “get” Disney and be really excited for it since we could dip our toes into it and get a feel for how Disney World with toddlers is without going ” all in”.

-The Ultimate (Realistic) Guide to Walt Disney World with Toddlers and Babies
+The Ultimate (Realistic) Guide to Tips for Disney World with Toddlers and Babies

 After struggling a few nights with homesickness, we decided that just getting Ryan comfortable and eating a good meal was more important while we were on vacation than eating perfectly healthy.
 I knew I’d be able to get him to eat tortellini quicker than I could convince him to eat a grilled chicken breast and carrot sticks, so we would order that.
 Ideal?
 Probably not.
 But we have plenty of time to eat healthy when we get home, and also putting ourselves in control of his snacks made me feel a little better about that decision.
 Which brings me to my next point…

-Snacks.
 Bring snacks from home.
 Lots of them.
 If you get too many, you’ll probably eat them at home, so I would venture on the side of extra cautious and get too many, especially if you’re driving.
 This serves a few purposes.
 One, you’ll be saving money.
 It’s no secret that Disney can be pricey and one of the biggest expenses is food.
 Not to mention, when you’re in the parks the snacks you’ll really want aren’t necessarily the healthiest.
 You can bring your own food into the parks, so definitely roll with it and toss some food into your bag.
-We brought granola bars (these by 18 Rabbits are our fave lately) as well as pea crisps, pouches, fresh fruit (apples and bananas travel well) and these individual bags of Annie’s snacks.
+We brought granola bars as well as pea crisps, pouches, fresh fruit (apples and bananas travel well) and these individual bags of snacks.

 The other reason you should consider bringing food from home is the familiarity of it.
 The fact that they’re being served snacks they would normally eat at home is comforting, which might help to ease homesickness in littles.

-SO, I mean.
-About nursing.
+So, about nursing.
 It’s obviously different for everyone.
-I have little to no shame when it comes to nursing in public, mostly because 3/4 of the reason I nurse(d) my kids is because it’s way more convenient (for me) to just whip out a boob at any given moment than it is to make a bottle.
+I have little to no shame when it comes to nursing in public, mostly because 3/4 of the reason I nursed my kids was because it’s way more convenient (for me) to just feed them at any given moment than it is to make a bottle.
 If you’re like me, here are some tips: